 Barrio de San Blas

-San Pedro market
+San Pedro Market

 It can feel like the whole city has come to buy and sell at Cusco's huge market.
 Come and join the colourful crowd.
 Marvel at the textiles, made using traditional weaving techniques.
 The market is a foodie paradise—our guests can join our chef to peruse the towering arrangements of exotic fruits and vegetables.
 Or you can pick up maca, the infamous Peruvian aphrodisiac.

 Iglesia de la Compañía de Jesus

 This splendid Baroque church was built by the Jesuits with the intention of exceeding the magnificence of the cathedral next door.
 Tour the spectacular nave, which houses an altar decorated with gold leaf and wreathed columns.
 Located in Cusco’s bustling centre in the Plaza de Armas, it’s a stone’s throw from Monasterio and Palacio Nazarenas.